Jesse Richards: Shows

-Film and photography
+Film, photography and other work

 Richards has worked on films with Nicholas Watson since 1996.
 Their film noir, Blackout, was premiered at the event Stuck Films at the New Haven Stuckism International Center in 2002.

 In 2003, Richards co-produced Shooting at the Moon, a short film premiering at the New York International Independent Film and Video Festival.
 In 2008, the film made its London premiere at Horse Hospital during its FLIXATION Underground Cinema Club event.
 Richards said that his films had previously often contained nudity, but this time he wanted to do the opposite and the two leads do not quite even kiss:

 While making this film I guess the main thing we were thinking about accomplishing was to express this emotional experience, and have people really feel it, and not to get too complicated with story or anything that would distract from this feeling we wanted people to have while watching the film.

 A book of pinhole photography called "Dark Chamber", featuring new work by Richards as well as work by Wolf Howard, Billy Childish and others was published by Urban Fox Press in May 2007.

 Brian Sherwin said of Richards that his work was "Street truth":

 His work may seem crude to some, but at least it is honest (sometimes brutally honest.)
 This honesty is captured by his ability to convey human behavior and struggles with each shot from his camera.

 In February 2010, the Australian film magazine Filmink announced Richards' participation in a compilation feature film by the Remodernist film movement.
 The film is scheduled to premiere in New York in December 2010.

 In December 2010, Richards joined the Board of Directors of Cine Foundation International.

+In 2026 Richards created a visual novel adaptation of Bruges-la-Morte as The Dead City using Twine.

-Richards currently lives in Granby, Massachusetts.
+Richards currently lives in Montague, Massachusetts and New Haven, Connecticut.